haalto/eventshuffle/README.md

 ## Installation

-To install and go through following steps inside `api` folder:
+To install and run the application through the following steps inside `api` folder:

 Install dependencies